(Go back to main Profiles page.)

 Dye gamuts tend to be superior in the darker colors and pigments tend to be better in the lighter colors, but the K3 gamut is so big that it does rather well even in the darker colors, though still not quite as well there as the Light Jet.
 In the lighter colors, the K3 gamut has a huge advantage, except in the medium to dark, royal blues to magentas, where this chromogenic gamut is generally superior.
 The Dmax of each system is variable, depending on how it is used and each can run between fairly good (say 2.20) to very good (over 2.40) on glossy (PK ink) papers.
 Most prints made with the K3 inkset are rated between three and five times longer-lasting on display than those made with Fuji's relatively long-lasting chromogenic paper, when the inkjet prints are shown behind UV-filtering glass or plex.
 Ratings for the latest inkset, the UC HD, are generally double that, but in my opinion they deserve more like a triple rating, because of the details of how they fade on display, which are just plain excellent.
 See http://www.wilhelm-research.com and http://www.aardenburg-imaging.com/light-fade-test-results/.

 Relative Gamut Volumes, DCam Series

 This bar graph shows the relative Lab volumes of my new DCam series of RGB working spaces.
 Note that the big jump at the bottom end is due to the special-purpose nature of DCam 1, J. Holmes.
-It is intended only for use with images of very low gamut demands as a way to greatly minimize quantization error and should only be used as an adjunct to one of the general-purpose spaces, DCam 2, DCam 3 or DCam 4.
+It is intended only for use with images of very low gamut demands as a way to greatly minimize quantization error and should only be used as an adjunct to one of the general-purpose spaces, DCam 2, DCam 3 and/or DCam 4.

 Relative Gamut Volumes, All Nine Spaces